A new class of accelerated regularization methods, with application to bioluminescence tomography: Application to the diffusion-based bioluminescence tomography (BLT)

 \subsection{Analysis of a mathematical formulation}

-The aim of this subsection is to reformulate the inverse source problem (\ref{eq1})-(\ref{eq3}) as an abstract operator equation so that we can adopt the developed accelerated iterative regularization method in the previous section.
+The aim of this subsection is to reformulate the inverse source problem (\ref{eq1})-(\ref{eq3}) as an abstract operator equation (in a relaxed weak form) so that we can adopt the developed accelerated iterative regularization method with the a posteriori stopping rule in the previous section.
 We start with the basic assumptions on the system parameter. \begin{assumption} $D\in L^\infty(\Omega)$ and $D(x)\geq D_0$ for almost every $x\in \Omega$; $\mu_a\in L^2(\Omega)$ and $\mu_a(x)\geq \mu_0$ for almost every $x\in \Omega$.
-Here, $D_0$ and $\mu_0$ are two positive constants. \end{assumption}
+Here, $D_0$ and $\mu_0$ are two positive constants.
+Moreover, $\Gamma\subset \mathbb{R}^{n-1}$ is a open bounded set. \end{assumption}

 Denote by

 where